Why Effective Labor Rate Matters

 No.

-That’s why your posted labor rate doesn’t matter, and why you need to know how to calculate your Effective Labor Rate, because if you don’t know your ELR, then you ultimately don’t know what you’re actually collecting for every hour of labor you’re selling.
+That’s why your posted labor rate does not matter by itself.
+You need to know your Effective Labor Rate because it tells you what you are actually collecting for every hour of labor you sell.

 To put it bluntly: If you don’t know your ELR, you don’t know what you’re going to pay your bills with.